Late Pleistocene extinctions: History of research

 Several decades later in his 1911 book The World of Life (published 2 years before his death), Wallace revisited the issue of the Pleistocene megafauna extinctions, concluding that the extinctions were at least in part the result of human agency in combination with other factors.
 Discussion of the topic became more widespread during the 20th century, particularly following the proposal of the "overkill hypothesis" by Paul Schultz Martin during the 1960s.
 By the end of the 20th century, two "camps" of researchers had emerged on the topic, one supporting climate change, the other supporting human hunting as the primary cause of the extinctions.
+A 2025 review found that the literature remained deeply divided on the issue, though the support for the various hypotheses varied by discipline, with ecologists having greater support for human causation than other disciplines.
+Overall, in literature published from 2020 to 2024, fewer authors expressed support for climate change alone as the cause than either human causation alone or mixed human-climate causation.